RGianini/Python_Lab/README.md

 # Python_Lab

-GUI for maintenance registration using tkinter
+1. **maintReg.pyw**: GUI for maintenance registration using tkinter